Josef Lapp: Post-war career

 From 1946 to 1952, Josef Lapp worked in various jobs in northern Germany.
 From March 1952 on, he was an employee of the tracing service of the German Red Cross in Hamburg.
 Initially, he was responsible for the "tracing of missing civilian prisoners in the countries of southeastern Europe" and then for the "assistance and counseling service for Germans in eastern and southeastern Europe."

 From 1954 to 1974, Josef Lapp was Chairman of the Works Council at the tracing service of the German Red Cross in Hamburg (DRK Hamburg).
 From 1956 to 1979 Josef Lapp was chairman of the Danube Swabian Association in Hamburg (Landsmannschaft der Donauschwaben in Hamburg).
-After office hours, he held consultations with compatriots, some of who had just arrived in Germany from the countries of southeastern Europe.
+After office hours, he held consultations with compatriots, some of whom had just arrived in Germany from the countries of southeastern Europe.

 He retired as in January 1975, and passed away 18 years later in 1993 in Hamburg.